Probably the healthiest appetizer (or snack) recipe on the planet – roasted carrot hummus with root vegetable chips. It’s also vegan and gluten-free!

 - Pat the vegetable slices dry on towels and arrange on a platter.
 Serve with the hummus.

 Recipe Used With Permission from Joanne Weir, Kitchen Gypsy

 P.S. – If you follow me on Snapchat, you got to follow along with the event while I was there.
-Snapchat is great for seeing what I’m up to in the moment – a bit of behind-the-scenes, if you will.
+Snapchat is great for seeing what I’m up to at the moment – a bit of behind-the-scenes if you will.
 Here are a few moments that I saved and shared on my YouTube channel: